Vaisakhkm2625/touchpaddraw/README.md

 This is a simple python script that converts touchpad to graphics tablet...

+> (:warning: Still this is in /prototype/ phase and still require *root* privilages... use this *AT YOUR OWN RISK*...  i am not getting time to work on this (need to rewrite this in rust or c)... )

+> (:warning: NO support for wayland(yet) )

 ## Demo

 [![demo yt video for touchpad draw](https://img.youtube.com/vi/jfI_lGY1dHM/0.jpg)](https://www.youtube.com/watch?v=jfI_lGY1dHM)